TD22057/insteon-mqtt/docs/mqtt.md

 When adding a new device or after performing a factory reset on a device it is necessary to perform a three step process to setup the device to work properly with insteon-mqtt.
 The steps are 1) Join, 2) Pair, and 3) Sync (only if you have scenes defined for this device in a scenes.yaml file).
-These three commands can be re-run at anytime without harm.
+The Join and Pair commands can be re-run at anytime without harm.
+You can also run sync in dry-run mode at any time to see what changes would be made.

 From the command line these actions can be performed as follows: